MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Skype/SfbOnline/what-is-phone-system-in-office-365/getting-service-phone-numbers.md

 6. You can click **Show numbers** to see the full list of phone numbers.
 This is helpful if you don't want to select a specific phone number in the list.

-7. Sélectionnez les numéros de téléphone, puis cliquez sur **les numéros d’acquisition**.
+7. Sélectionnez les numéros de téléphone de votre choix, puis cliquez sur **acquérir les numéros**.

 ### <a name="assign-service-numbers"></a>Affecter des numéros de service